spacemeshos/testnet-guide/guide/setup.md

 To finish the one-time mining process and to have your full node participate in the Spacemesh protocol and earn Spacemesh Coins awards **you need to make sure that your desktop computer doesn't not go to sleep or hibernates**.

 Follow [this guide](no_sleep.md) to disable sleep on your computer.

-## TODO
-- Need to recommend a way for users to test routability - maybe via a managed endpoint that attempts to connect to a node and say ping to it - show a desktop notification if ping was received...

 ## Next...